Liouville hypersurfaces and connect sum cobordisms: Introduction

 \begin{rmk} In Section \ref{Sec:HighCodimension} it is shown that every Liouville submanifold in a contact manifold $\Mxi$ can be realized as the zero section of a symplectic disk bundle whose total space is a Liouville hypersurface in $\Mxi$. \end{rmk}

 Definition \ref{Def:Hypersurface} implies that the boundary $\partial\Sigma$ of a Liouville hypersurface $\Sdom\subset\Mxi$ is a codimension 2 contact submanifold of $\Mxi$ when oriented as the boundary of $\Sigma$.
 For example, when $\Mxi$ is 3-dimensional, the boundary of a Liouville hypersurface is a (positive) transverse link.
-Loosely speaking, Liouville hypersurfaces in a contact manifold $\Mxi$ are positive regions of convex hypersurfaces in $\Mxi$.
+Intuitively, we think of Liouville hypersurfaces in a contact manifold $\Mxi$ as positive regions of convex hypersurfaces in $\Mxi$.
 This will be made more precise in Proposition \ref{Prop:PositiveRegion}.

 Every Liouville hypersurface $\Sdom\subset \Mxi$ admits a neighborhood of the form